Mustafaahmed00/Task-Tracker/README.md

 3. Open the index.html file in your web browser.

 ### Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Feel free to fork the repository and submit pull request.